pklaus/MightyWatt_Python/README.md

 Starting the web server
 -----------------------

-Adapt the COM port of your MightyWatt hardware:
+Here is how you start the web server, just adapt to the name of the serial port of your MightyWatt hardware:

     mw_web_server /dev/ttyACM0

-This will start a web server at <http://localhost:8001>.
+The web server will then be available at <http://localhost:8001>
-The web page will look like this:
+and the web page will look like this:

 ![screenshot of the web interface](./docs/web-screenshot.png)

-You can stop the web server with Ctrl-C. (This might take a few seconds.)
+You can stop the web server by pressing `[Ctrl]-[C]`.
+(This might take a few seconds.)

-The web server comes with the user interface shown above but it also provides an API to control the MightyWatt with simple HTTP request:
+The web server comes with the user interface shown above but it **also provides an API** to control the MightyWatt with simple HTTP request:

 To set constant current mode with 1.0 Amps: